Get insider access

 2. Best Sounding Upper Mid-Range Wireless Earbuds

 The Nothing Ear Truly Wireless are a great pick for their sound as our upper mid-range pick.
-Unlike the Apple AirPods Pro (2nd generation) Truly Wireless, the Nothing buds and their app are compatible with Android and iOS, but they lack the H2 chip and seamless iCloud device switching on the Apple buds.
-However, out of the box, the Nothing earbuds have a few tricks up their sleeves, such as a very balanced sound profile by default with a good amount of thump, boom, punch, and clarity.
-The clincher is their very comprehensive equalizer that offers either a pared-back graphic EQ, presets, or an advanced parametric EQ allowing you to tweak specific frequencies of your choosing.
+Like the Sennheiser MOMENTUM True Wireless 4, the Nothing buds and their app are compatible with Android and iOS, though they also lack an H2 chip for seamless pairing with your iOS devices.
+Nonetheless, out of the box, the Nothing earbuds have a few tricks up their sleeves, such as a very balanced default sound profile that has plenty of thump, boom, punch, and clarity.
+The clincher is their very comprehensive equalizer that offers either a pared-back graphic EQ, presets, or an advanced parametric EQ that lets you tweak specific frequencies of your choosing.
 Plus, the app includes sound personalization based on your hearing.

 See our review